-The Rights of Police Officers when Engaging the Public
+The Rights of Police Officers When Engaging the Public

 Law enforcement officers have a duty to “protect and serve” their public.
 Part of this involves keeping dangerous motorists off the road.
 An officer who witnesses a traffic infraction may conduct a stop because their observation of the infraction establishes a valid reason for interfering with the driver.
 This reason is called “probable cause” and can be any observation of a driver breaking the rules of the road, such as speeding, running a red light, or traveling with a broken tail light.